Backup Generator Installations

 • Residential Backup Power Generators

-When we install a backup generator in your home (it’s actually outside – or can be in a shed) we hook a new breaker panel (load center) to your existing electric panel.
+When we install a backup generator in your home, we hook a new breaker panel (load center) to your existing electric panel.
 Then we connect all the circuits you would need to run during a power outage to the new panel (which runs to your standby generator).

 During a power outage you may want to keep your fridges and freezers running, maybe hot water tanks, well pumps, heat and lighting, computers, medical machines and more.
 It’s up to you to determine what you’d like to run and then a competent electrician will be able to advise you on the correct size generator and what can or cannot be hooked into the circuit.

-For homeowners who don’t want the complexity of an automatic back-up power generator there is also the option of installing a “Transfer Switch” within your home.
-A “Transfer Switch” is also a sub panel that comes off your main panel with all of the utilities you’d like to run during a power outage.
+For homeowners who don’t want the complexity of an automatic back-up power generator there is also the option of installing a “Inlet Plug” within your home.
+A “Inlet Plug” is wired to a sub panel that comes off your main panel with all of the utilities you’d like to run during a power outage.

-The transfer switch has a 220V receptacle (like your dryer plug) that you can plug a portable generator into (with the correct cable).
+The Inlet Plug is like your dryer plug that you can plug a portable generator into (with the correct cable).
 This is often a more preferable option if you’ve already got a decent portable generator but are sick of running everything with extension cords (which can be dangerous).

 Why Choose Ampere Electric for Your Backup Or Standby Generator Installation?